BLKOFFICIAL/MajesticWebCreator/README.md

 MajesticWebCreator is a powerful tool for creating stunning websites effortlessly.
 Whether you're building a personal blog, a professional portfolio, or any other website, MajesticWebCreator has you covered.
 You can utilize it as an API or through our website.
 Please follow the instructions below to get started.

+## Get Started

+### Go To Config.json And Edit It Also Put Auth Link In Index.html Too Then Run

 ## Usage

 ### API Usage